NetLogo/beginners-interactive-netlogo-dictionary/app/static/md/ask.md

-You should keep four things in mind when using `ask`:
+Things to keep in mind when using `ask`:

 * You can use the `ask  ` primitive with the custom turtle types that you define with the `breed` primitive.
 * You can ask individual turtles to follow a set of rules using the form `turtle n`, such as `ask turtle 1 [...]`, `ask turtle 2 [...]`